Table of Contents

-This is a very common type of insurance like health insurance and protects policyholders up to the relevant policy limits.
+This prevalent type of insurance, like health insurance, protcts policyholders up to the relevant policy limits.

-Insured can increase their policy limits but have to pay a premium on it.
+Insured cars pay their policy limits but have to pay a premium.

 Uninsured motorist coverage is much different than auto liability insurance.
-It is the type of insurance that you need to have to protect yourself from uninsured motorists.
-However, adding additional coverage to your insurance will drive premiums up giving the insured a thought on whether or not they should waive the uninsured motorist coverage.
+It is the type of insurance you need to have to protect yourself from uninsured motorists.
+However, adding additional coverage to your insurance increases premiums, giving the insured a thought on whether or not they should waive the uninsured motorist coverage.

-However, what do you do if the other party does not have insurance or if have policy limits lower than the damages?
+The other party’s insurance will cover your damages if you’re in a car accident and have an auto insurance policy.
+However, what do you do if the other party does not have insurance or if they have policy limits lower than the damages?